pkgw/wwt-documentation/CODE_OF_CONDUCT.md

 - continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 - publication of private communication without consent

-- Behaviour not explicitly mentioned above may still constitute harassment.
+Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
-All Carpentry interactions should be professional regardless of
-  location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.
+All interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.

 Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.